DasHomi/preventer/README.md

   - _Prevents you from accidental using Firework Rockets_
 - Prevent End Crystal hitting
   - _Prevents you hitting End Crystals_
+- Prevent Bed Use
+  - _Prevents you from using beds in the Nether or End dimension_

 ## Planed Features
 - #### For feature requests, submit an issue with the enhancement label
 - No active tool drop
 - Prevent Plant Breaking
+- Prevent Coral Placing

 ## Dependencies
 **Included:**